-Note: Per the requirements of NFPA 70E, workers are to conduct zero-energy verification when performing LO/TO (see Article 120.6 for details).
-This includes using an adequately rated portable test instrument which is a meter with leads, not a proximity tester (per 120.6 exception no. 2), and workers must verify correct meter operation on a known source before and after verifying zero-energy.
+Note: Per the requirements of NFPA 70E, workers are to conduct zero-energy verification when performing LO/TO (per Article 120, Establishing an Electrically Safe Work Condition.6 for details).
+This includes using an adequately rated portable test instrument-which is a meter with leads, not a proximity tester-and workers must verify correct meter operation on a known source before and after verifying zero-energy.

 Note: The intent of zero-energy verification recognizes the possibility that conductors may still be energized through equipment failure, human error, or other unexpected circumstances.
-Until zero-energy is verified, workers must be fully protected from shock and arc flash hazards that may exist.
+Until zero-energy is verified, workers must be fully protected from shock and arc-flash hazards that may exist.

-9.3.7 Hazardous Energized Electrical Work
+8.3.7 Hazardous Energized Electrical Work

-Hazardous energized electrical work at NREL is defined as "work performed within the restricted approach boundary or interactions with the equipment when conductors or circuit parts are not exposed, but an increased likelihood of injury from an exposure to an arc flash hazard exists, creating the potential for injury, explosion or injuries due to electric arcs."
+Hazardous energized electrical work at NREL is defined as "work performed within the restricted approach boundary or interactions with the equipment when conductors or circuit parts are not exposed, but an increased likelihood of injury from an exposure to an arc-flash hazard exists, creating the potential for injury, explosion, or injuries due to electric arcs."

-When it has been determined by the subcontractor in conjunction with the appropriate NREL authorities (NREL PM, electrical AHJ, and the ESHQ POC) that there is no other reasonable alternative course of action, the subcontractor shall obtain an NREL EEWP in accordance with Section 9.3.6.1 from the NREL PM/CM prior to performing any hazardous energized electrical work.
+When it has been determined by the subcontractor in conjunction with the appropriate NREL authorities (NREL PM, electrical AHJ, and ESHQ POC) that there is no other reasonable alternative course of action, the subcontractor shall obtain an NREL EEWP in accordance with Section 8.3.1 prior to performing any hazardous energized electrical work.